 There are many different ways in which the Ken-Ton School District notifies families and the community about school cancellations and delays, informational alerts, and important updates.
 The manner in which these messages are delivered will always depend on factors such as the circumstances, urgency, and time of day.

-Families with children enrolled in the Ken-Ton School District can receive messages via ShoutPoint, which is through the Infinite Campus student management system that is linked to families’ Parent Portal accounts.
+Families with children enrolled in the Ken-Ton School District can receive messages via ShoutPoint, which is through the Infinite Campus student management system that is also linked to families’ Parent Portal accounts.
 You don’t need a Parent Portal account to receive ShoutPoint messages, but families who do have Parent Portal accounts are able to log on and modify their contact information and settings at any time.
-Families who do not have Parent Portal accounts (such as elementary school families who provide their contact information/preferences to their school) can contact ICportal@ktufsd.org with their student/family information to update their information.
+Families who do not have Parent Portal accounts (such as elementary school families who provide their contact information/preferences to their school) can contact ICportal@ktufsd.org with their student/family information to update their information or to be sure that their most up-to-date information is on file.

 All families can customize their contact settings by choosing how each message is delivered.
 For instance, you can set up multiple phone numbers to receive Emergency Voice messages, and only one phone number to receive General Notification Voice messages.
-You can have your mobile phone designated to receive messages in both Voice and Text format (to receive both, you must have both Voice and Text specified for each phone number and each type of message).
+You can have a mobile phone designated to receive messages in both Voice and Text format (to receive both, you must have both Voice and Text specified for each phone number and each type of message), or you can have your phone designated only to receive one or the other.

-The manner in which the message is distributed will depend on the circumstances, urgency, and time of day.
-Families are encouraged to be set up with at least one email address to receive General Notification messages sent via email.
+The manner in which messages are distributed will depend on the circumstances, urgency, and time of day.
+Families are encouraged to have at least one email address on file to receive General Notification messages sent via email.
 Though ShoutPoint messages may not always be sent as Voice and/or Text messages, they will almost always be sent as Email messages.
 These will also appear in your Parent Portal inbox.

 You can view more detailed information at www.ktufsd.org/ParentPortal.